-Navanex is contributing to the construction of the Canadian Coast Guard’s first-ever hybrid vessel
+Navanex is participating in the construction of the Canadian Coast Guard’s first-ever hybrid vessel

 Navanex is proud to play a key role in a historic project: the construction of the first hybrid vessel for the Canadian Coast Guard.
 This 32‑metre semi‑offshore fish‑research vessel marks a turning point in the Canadian maritime sector by integrating energy‑efficient technologies and cutting‑edge engineering.